Climate change in Bangladesh: Food security

-Mitigation and adaptation

 Adaptation

-Climate change adaptation and disaster risk reduction may seem two different fields but however both are similar in their objectives which is to build resilience in the face of hazards.
-The relation between the two field in one study is explained as ‘Climate change adaptation requires the re-shaping and re-designing of development, social and economic practices to respond effectively to new or anticipated environmental changes.
+Climate change adaptation and disaster risk reduction may seem two different fields but both are similar in their objectives which is to build resilience in the face of hazards.
+The relation between the two field in one study is explained as 'Climate change adaptation requires the re-shaping and re-designing of development, social and economic practices to respond effectively to new or anticipated environmental changes.
 Likewise Disaster Risk Reduction seeks to influence development decision-making and protect development aspirations from environment related risks.
 The effectiveness of both adaptation and DRR are limited if they are not viewed within the broader context of sustainable development.

 Bangladesh has shown important results on disaster risk mitigation and is in fact, one of the world leaders in disaster management.
 It has been made possible as the country changed its disaster programs from prevention to risk reduction.
 The deaths and damages by natural catastrophes has been drastically reduced in comparison to 1970.
 Once highly dependent on international aid for providing relief to the affected communities through ad-hoc relief supports, the country soon realized the importance of establishing a culture of resilience to mitigate the risk occurred from the catastrophes.